-Diversification simply means not being overly exposed to any one asset class, sector, company or any singular risk – the proverbial not putting all of your eggs into one basket.
+Diversification simply means not being overly exposed to any one asset class, sector, company, or any singular risk – the proverbial "not putting all of your eggs into one basket."
 Why?
 By carefully blending portfolios with a mix of complementary investments, clients can reduce their overall portfolio risk, which allows for potentially steadier and more consistent investment returns over time.

-Over our collective 34-plus years of investment management, we’ve seen that market volatility – whether to the upside or the downside – has a tendency to entice investors into making poor investment decisions.
+Over our collective thirty-plus years of investment management, we’ve seen that market volatility – whether to the upside or the downside – has a tendency to entice investors into making poor investment decisions.
 It’s been our experience that by taking a diversified approach with clients' investments and helping them to really understand the “why” behind their particular asset allocation, we’re able to help them avoid the pitfalls of emotional investing.

 Moreover, for income investors – a.k.a. most retirees seeking to recreate a paycheck in retirement – diversification and a total return approach (as opposed to strictly income investing) naturally go hand-in-hand.
-A total return approach – the approach followed by many institutional investors, university endowments, and pension plans – allows us to focus on targeting an overall return that includes, dividends, interest income, and price growth, rather than concentrating client money in a narrow asset class that could be negatively impacted by, for example, changes in interest rates or a change in the tax code.
+A total return approach – the approach followed by many institutional investors, university endowments, and pension plans – allows us to focus on targeting an overall return that includes dividends, interest income potential, and price growth, rather than concentrating client money in a narrow asset class that could be negatively impacted by, for example, changes in interest rates or a change in the tax code.

 The personalized nature of taxes means that there’s no one-size-fits-all solution.
 Through our holistic planning process, we get to know our clients’ complete financial picture, including their tax sensitivity and, as a result, we strategize accordingly.
 The old adage says that only death and taxes are certain.
 We would take it one step further and say taxes are certain and certain to change.

 Planning for a changing tax landscape throughout the accumulation and distribution phases of your financial life can have an extraordinarily large impact over the years.
-Clients can feel confident knowing that as CERTIFIED FINANCIAL PLANNER™ professionals, we have the knowledge and the tools at hand to help them construct tax-advantaged portfolios and develop tax favorable strategies for saving and investing.
+Clients can feel confident knowing that as CERTIFIED FINANCIAL PLANNER™ professionals, we have the knowledge and the tools at hand to help them construct tax-advantaged portfolios and develop tax-favorable strategies for saving and investing.